FordJ2/phone-number-recog/README.md

 # phone-number-recog
-a simple python script that identifies phone numbers in frame
+a python script that identifies phone numbers in frame (requires an azure key)